-We've documented 15 accessibility features for Bad Business in the Controls, Getting Started, Reading, Navigation, Visual and Communication areas to aid enjoyment of the game for different players.
+We've documented 15 accessibility features for Bad Business.
+Strongest in Controls and Reading but also has features in Navigation, Getting Started, Visual and Communication to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Bad Business on Roblox, is a first-person shooting game.
 It's similar to Call of Duty and Battlefield with shooting, running and sniping with different weapons.

 We've documented 6 accessibility features for Controls in Bad Business which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.